Diffusion Language Model (dLLM) Fine-Tuning and Generation with NeMo AutoModel#

 This approach enables parallel token generation and bidirectional attention, which gives the model more context for each prediction compared to AR models.

-NeMo AutoModel currently supports the following dLLM model family:
+NeMo AutoModel currently supports the following dLLM model families:

 Workflow Overview#